 Bloomberg discovered that Americans’ spending on dining out overtook grocery purchases last year for the first time ever.
 On average, Americans spend 2,668 per year on eating out.

 But let’s face it — we don’t have to eat out every single week — cutting down in this area can save you a ton!

 America loves her coffee.
-ABC News reported that Americans workers spend around $1,100 annually on coffee, and according to the US Small Business Development Center, 66% of Americans go out for coffee.
-But, if you venture to a coffee shop regularly instead of drinking it at home, this can cost you a lot more.
+ABC News reported that American workers spend around $1,100 annually on coffee, and according to the US Small Business Development Center, 66% of Americans go out for coffee.

-Say someone goes out for coffee twice a week, and spends $5 on their favorite latte.
-This extra jolt of java can add up to about $520 a year!
+For example, someone who goes out for coffee twice a week and each time spends roughly $5 on a fancy latte — that extra jolt of java can add up to about $520 a year!